| 2000 Athens Marathon ReportKaren Bingham

 but not so brain-dead that I didn't register another lifelong image.

+Running a marathon finish lap in the Olympic Stadium!
 We started the lap around the track toward the finish line.
 John

 and I dropped back so that we could see the three remaining women